14traits/14traits.github.io/index.md

 cover: true
 ---

 Hello, my name is John and I am _US Marine Corps Veteran_.
-I am currently a **Software Engineer** who is currently focused on learning ruby and some other cool things with some _friends at Actualize_!
+I make a living as a **Software Engineer** in Northern Chicagoland, I prefer to escape as much as possible by touring the back roads on my motorcycle.